This post may contain affiliate links. Please read our disclosure policy.

 Exact quantities are listed in the recipe card below, but here is a summary.

-- Release pressure: When the beef is done cooking, you’ll allow it to naturally release pressure for about 10 minutes and then you’ll quick release the remaining steam.
-Set the meat on a plate and loosely tent it to keep it warm.
+3. Set corned beef aside: When the corned beef is done cooking, you’ll set the meat on a plate and loosely tent it to keep it warm.

-- Cook the vegetables.
+4. Cook the potatoes.
 Add the potatoes to the cooking liquid first.
 The cabbage and carrots get added later because they need less time.

 - Size of roast: If your roast is too big for your Instant Pot, you can cut it into smaller chunks.

 - Corned beef buying tips: The specific cut of meat I used was an uncured corned beef brisket flat roast from Trader Joe’s.
 It already came marinated in spices.
-I highly recommend finding corned beef that is made without nitrates or nitrites.
+I highly recommend using this.

 - Vegetable cook time: The carrots and cabbage will cook fast.
 If you like them soft, follow my directions to cook them for a couple minutes.
-Otherwise, just adding them to the hot cooking liquid will soften them.
+If you like them a bit firm, just adding them to the hot cooking liquid will soften them enough to enjoy.

 - Bangers and Mash with Guinness Onion Gravy